SNGao/sunangao/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a first-year PhD student in Population Health Sciences (Epidemiology) at Harvard T.H.
-Chan School of Public Health.
-My research interest in
+Chan School of Public Health, supervised by Dr. Yuan Ma.

 pursuing a Master’s degree in Epidemiology at Johns Hopkins University (since 2023).
 During this period, I served as a research assistant under the guidance of Prof. Jennifer Schrack and Prof. Ciprian Crainiceanu.
 I’m also fortunate to collaborate with Prof. John Muschelli.
 Prior to this, I underwent a year of Biostatistics Master training at Renmin University of China (2022-2023) under the guidance of A. Prof. Yu Wang.
 My academic journey began with a B.Eng degree (2018-2022) earned at Zhejiang University, where I was under the supervision of Prof. Yu Zhang.
 I felt lucky to have engaged in research collaborations with Prof. Ming Chen, Prof. Baiyi Lu, and A. Prof. Li Li.
 I am dedicated to enhance my professional skills in the combination field of BIOS & BIOINFO & EPI and cultivate the ability of innovation.